 Effective immediately, prescribers may use a secure text messaging application to text such orders to the hospital or other health care settings “as long as a secure text messaging platform is used and the required components of an order are included,” the accreditor states in the May 2016 issue of its Perspectives newsletter.

-This simple sentence, specifically calling out secure text messaging for healthcare, removes a cumbersome hurdle that’s been in place since 2011, when the Joint Commission clarified in an FAQ document that text messaging orders was “not acceptable.”
+This simple sentence, specifically calling out secure text messaging for healthcare, removes a cumbersome hurdle that’s been in place since 2011, when the Joint Commission clarified in an FAQ document that text messaging orders were “not acceptable.”
 The accreditor’s main concern back then was the lack of widely available texting messaging solutions for healthcare that were HIPAA compliant.

 “At the time, the technology available could not provide the safety and security necessary to adequately support the use of text messaging for orders,” the entity formerly known as JCAHO explained this week.